Llf54321/Project/README.md

 This program is written by Python 3.9.0 on Windows system.

 ## Required Dependencies
-The dependencies are as following:
+The dependencies are as followings:
 1. numpy
 2. jcamp
 3. selenium